sasdf/ctf/writeup/2018/defcamp/rev/validator/README.md

 ## Timeout and hash checker
-procTimeout send 2 to the result channel after 1 second, and hashChecker send 0 if the data from the last channel is correct, otherwise send 1.
+procTimeout send 2 to the result channel after 1 second. hashChecker send 0 if the data from the last channel is correct, otherwise send 1.
-You can nop procTimeout to avoid the program exiting while debugging.
+You could nop procTimeout to avoid the program exiting while debugging.
 ```C++
 __int64 __fastcall main___4(__int64 a1, __int64 a2, __int64 a3, __int64 a4, __int64 a5, __int64 a6, __int64 a7) {
   if ( &retaddr <= *(__readfsqword(0xFFFFFFF8) + 16) )